Discovering medicines that extend healthy lifespan, based on insights into the biochemical Hallmarks of Aging.

 In our labs in Oxford, we are studying the mechanism of action of our new molecules and uncovering exciting new biological pathways.
 We are also running high throughput screens against new targets based on the years of expertise and insights from our scientific founders.

 Across species, the aging process is phylogenetically conserved – the Hallmarks of Aging in fruit flies and mice are shared with the hallmarks in humans.
 By slowing the aging process, Samsara does not rely on contrived animal models of disease, which have limited concordance with human pathology.
 A molecule that extends healthy lifespan in one species often extends lifespan in other species.

-By targeting the fundamental biology of the aging process, we aim to develop drugs that can be applied to many different age related-diseases (“pipeline in a pill”).
+By targeting the fundamental biology of the aging process, there is an increasing body of evidence to show that the drugs we aim to develop can be applied to many different age related-diseases.

 Our Discovery Platforms